hacdias/hacdias.com/content/readings/2023/if-on-a-winters-night-a-traveler/index.md

 <!--more-->

-Last month, a friend of mine showed me the video below that accompanies the song "bachelorette" by björk, and I was immediately interested.
+Last month, a friend of mine showed me [this video](https://www.youtube-nocookie.com/embed/JNJv-Ebi67I) that accompanies the song "bachelorette" by björk, and I was immediately interested.
 The video follows this cyclic nature that was captivating to me.
 Having then shared this video with another friend, I was recommended "If on a Winter's Night a Traveller".

-<iframe class="youtube-player" type="text/html" width="640" height="385" src="https://www.youtube-nocookie.com/embed/JNJv-Ebi67I" allowfullscreen frameborder="0"></iframe>

 I ordered the book, whose edition was releasing the next day I had been suggested to read it, thinking it was a sign that I must read it.
 I read around half and I must say that I understand